RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Collaboration:</b> <br>
 If you're a social enterprise, researcher, organization, student, or academic helping female victims of abuse, coercive control, domestic abuse, bots, harassment, or hostile environments - we welcome partnership with you.
-<br>Our studies and data can be used for Social Network Analysis, Data Analysis, machine learning, Natural Language Processing, artificial intelligence, anti-abuse, rescue projects, timelines, data science labeling, OSINT, knowledge graphs, simulations, and monitoring systems to help other victims and their lives.
+<br>Our studies and data can be used for Social Network Analysis, Data Analysis, machine learning, Natural Language Processing, artificial intelligence, anti-abuse, rescue projects, timelines, data science labeling, OSINT, and monitoring systems to help other victims and their lives.
-<br>Since this data is high volume about domestic abuse and gender, with an actress and film industry element, it's highly relevant for classification and data science projects on those topics.
+<br><br>Since this data is high volume about domestic abuse and gender, with an actress and film industry element, it's highly relevant for classification and data science projects on those topics.
 <br><i>Please contact us for data and code.</i>
 <br><br>
 <b>Although it's abuse of process, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a> is becoming illegal in more countries and states/provinces worldwide.</b>